-- Are there industry related news or online newsletters?
+- Are there industry related news articles or online newsletters?

-- Does the company have online social media (Facebook, Twitter, LinkedIn, Google+ & Alignable) for reaching out to consumers and providing a public forum for feedback?
+- Does the company have online social media profiles appropriate for the industry (Facebook, Twitter, LinkedIn, Google+ & Alignable) for reaching out to prospects and consumers for providing a public forum and feedback?

 In addition to the above general questions for competitive analysis, there are some important unique factors to consider as well: